 - To learn more about firewall rules, see Azure SQL Database Firewall.

 - For an overview of all the SQL Database security features, see SQL security overview.

-- For a tutorial, see Get started with SQL security
+- For a tutorial, see Secure your Azure SQL Database.

 - For information about views and stored procedures, see Creating views and stored procedures